fencsik/CrossOver/crossover04/00README.txt

    tricky: it's unclear how to compute the likelihood of the model because averaging across subjects yields non-integer values, and you can't just sum up totals across subjects.
- - Fit both types of models allowing criterion to change with setsize.
  - Fit models using a genetic algorithm instead of gradient descent.
+ - In the variable criterion model, what the heck is going on with RER?